sCrypt-Inc/specification/docs/functions.rst

 Recursion
 ---------
 Recursion is disallowed.
-A function cannot call itself in its body.
+A function cannot call itself in its body, either directly or indirectly.

-..
-Warning:: Indirect recursion detection is currently not implemented.
-If function A calles function B, which in turn calls A, the compilation process will hang.
-Care must be taken to avoid doing so.

 Library Functions